 The maximum A-weighted sound pressure level emitted from data center operations (whether one data center building or multiple located on a subject parcel), as measured 1.5 meters above ground at the property line per ANSI S1.13-2020 (American National Standard - Measurement of Sound Pressure Levels in Air), will not exceed sound level limits as set forth in Appendix A, Article VIII, Division 10 of the King George County Code (”King George County Industrial Noise Standards”).
 Additionally, no operational loading/unloading activities may be allowed within 200 feet of an existing single-family residence.

 The Applicant will provide a Sound Analysis (the “Sound Analysis”) prior to the issuance of a final certificate of occupancy permit for each data center building on the Property in accordance with the King George County Industrial Noise Standards.
 When the data center project has been halfway completed (3,250,000 square feet of date center buildings), the Applicant will thereafter provide a Sound Analysis on a quarterly basis.
 Measurement procedures for the Sound Analysis will be in accordance with Sections 8-10-4 and 8-10-5 of the King George County Industrial Noise Standards, as well as with relevant portions of the American National Standards Institute S12.18 standard, “Procedures for Outdoor Measurement of Sound Pressure Level” (“ANSI S12.18”).
-To differentiate project noise from frequently high levels of existing background noise present in the vicinity of the project, or temporary construction noise, correction methods for sound included in ANSI S12.18 will be utilized.
+To differentiate project noise from frequently high levels of existing background noise present in the vicinity of the project, or temporary construction noise, correction methods for such sound included in ANSI S12.18 will be utilized.
 If deemed necessary, alternative measurements of background sound will be developed in accordance with ANSI S12.9 Part 3 (“Quantities and Procedures for Description and Measurement of Environmental Sound – Part 3: Short-term Measurements with an Observer Present”).
-The Applicant will submit the Sound Analysis to the County’s Zoning Administrator for review.otwithstanding the foregoing, all sound produced by (i) necessary repair, restoration, maintenance, testing, replacement, or alteration of data center, public facilities/utilities, and related accessory uses, and (ii) use of electrical power generators during electrical power utility outages (i.e., consistent with Chapter 10, Article I, Section 10-8 of the King George County Code, “Noise Ordinance”) are exempt from these requirements.
+The Applicant will submit the Sound Analysis to the County’s Zoning Administrator for review.
+Notwithstanding the foregoing, all sound produced by (i) necessary repair, restoration, maintenance, testing, replacement, or alteration of data center, public facilities/utilities, and related accessory uses, and (ii) use of electrical power generators during electrical power utility outages (i.e., consistent with Chapter 10, Article I, Section 10-8 of the King George County Code, “Noise Ordinance”) are exempt from these requirements.

 Declaration of Covenants